philipnickel/02613_HPC_project/README.md

 <div style="text-align: center;">
   <img src="Sanity_Plots/Jacobi_Numba.png" width="300">
-  <p>The Numba JIT implementation shows residuals from a Method of Manufactured Solutions (MMS) problem with error reduction following an exponential decay pattern.
-This confirms that the optimized implementation maintains the same mathematical convergence properties to the manufactured solution while improving computational efficiency.</p>
+  <p>Convergence of solver implementation</p>
 </div>

 - b)    Explain your function.
 How did you ensure your access pattern works well with the CPU cache?

-  For implementing the numba jit version of the jacobi function, we had to rewrite the indexing as numba doesnt allow for boolean array indexing, eg. u_new_interior = u_new[interior_mask].
+  For implementing the numba jit version of the jacobi function, we had to rewrite the indexing as numba doesn't allow for boolean array indexing, eg. u_new_interior = u_new[interior_mask].
 Instead we created two new list (ys and xs) using np.where.
-These lists contained the interior mask indexes in a row major order for which allows for optimal cache storing.
-A loop over these list was created for where the the difference for each index was calculated.
+These lists contained the interior mask indexes in a row major order which allows for optimal cache storing.
+A loop over these lists was created where the difference for each index was calculated.
 If the difference is bigger than the current delta then it is assigned as delta.

 - c)    How long would it now take to process all floorplans?

-It will approxiamately take 6h9m
+It will approximately take 6h9m

 **8.** Implement another solution writing a custom CUDA kernel with Numba.
-To synchronize threads between each iteration, the kernel should only performa single iterationof the Jacobi solver.
+To synchronize threads between each iteration, the kernel should only perform a single iteration of the Jacobi solver.
 Skip the early stopping criteria and just run for a fixed amount of iterations.
 Write a helper function which takes the same inputs as the reference implementation (except for the atol input which is not needed) and then calls your kernel repeatedly to perform the implementations.

 Requested hardware for the CUDA implementation:
 | Resource Type | Specification                    |